 Do you know what disposable sanitary pads are made of?
 Most likely, you've never thought about it.
-Menstruation is not a topic that is often discussed, but it is an important topic for every woman out there.
+Menstruation is not a topic that is often discussed, but it is an important topic for every menstruating person out there.

 If you use pads, you're having them pressed up against your body, specifically the skin around your vaginal area, for around 5 days every month.
 The skin around this area is highly permeable.
 Items that come in constant contact with your skin are absorbed into your bloodstream and distributed throughout your body.

 Disposable sanitary pads contain certain stuff that you definitely don't want near your vagina.
 They cause undesirable side effects and are detrimental to your health.
+Many report heavier periods and worsened period cramps.
 Over time, they may even lead to major illnesses like cancer!

 Sanitary pads are not naturally pure white.
 The fibres in pads are chlorine bleached to give them their clean and sterile appearance.
 This bleaching process creates dioxin, a highly toxic pollutant.
 You may think that the levels of dioxin in sanitary pads are quite low and do not pose any danger.
 However, dioxin accumulates in the fat stores of the body over time, and can stay there for up to 20 years.
 Exposure to dioxin can lead to pelvic inflammatory disease, hormone dysfunction, endometriosis, and various forms of cancer.